To further the kingdom of God & transform lives

 Rick Schell of Campus Crusade for Christ discipled thurane.
 They focused on prayer, fasting, church activities and serving God in various outreaches and homeless aid programs. thurane ran sound and assisted with supporting the artists who sang at his church, avoiding performance.
 However, motivated by a need for a music minister at his church, thurane led worship services for the small congregation at Camelback Community Church.

 Returning to secular music for a brief time, he played guitar with local Arizona rock legend Michael Nitro.
-They opened for notable artists Gin Blossoms, Rick Springfield and Gerry Riopelle.
+They opened for major secular artists including the Gin Blossoms, Rick Springfield and Gerry Riopelle.
 A notable appearance at the 98 KUPD radio station event "U-Fest" in Arizona was featured at the legendary Compton Terrace outdoor arena.

-After marrying and becoming a stepfather, thurane prayed and did a lot of soul searching concerning a solo career.
+After marrying and becoming a stepfather, thurane prayed and did a lot of soul searching concerning a solo career in Inspirational and Praise & Worship music.
 He felt led by God to establish a Worship music Ministry, leading, worshiping & praising God in song with music inspired by Him.